water-hole/ansible-operator/README.md

 ```

 ##### Install the CRD into the Cluster
 The CRD or Custom Resource Definition is a key extension point in kubernetes.
-Here you define a new resource type, Kubernetes will handle saving and persisting this resource definition.
+Here you define a new resource type, and Kubernetes will handle saving and persisting this resource definition.
 Here is some documentation on CRDs: https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/
 An example below will work with the busybox role and rbac roles above.
 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1